Im-in123/Ecommerce-with-Advanced-Redux-Toolkit-State-Management/README.md

 # eCommerce Application

 ## Overview
 This eCommerce application is built with React and Redux Toolkit for the frontend and uses Sequelize with SQLite for the backend.
-The application allows users to manage products, orders, and user accounts, supporting functionalities such as user registration, role management, and product management.
+The application allows users to manage products, orders, and user accounts, supporting functionalities such as user registration, role management, search and add to cart, checkout and product management.

 ## Technologies Used